A unique opportunity to experience one of the most remote and untouched areas on our planet: Scoresby Sound on eastern Greenland.

 Standard cabin US$ 9,100/EUR 7600

-PLEASE NOTE: The prices are preliminary.
-One year before departure, in August 2023, we will set the final price, which most likely will not differ much from this.
+PLEASE NOTE: The prices for this Greenland expedition are preliminary.
+One year before departure, in August 2023, we will set the final price, which should not differ much from this.
 However, you will at that point be able to cancel your reservation and get the deposit back if you wish.

 - Guiding in English by Fredrik Granath and two guides.